jhuckaby/Cronicle/README.md

 /usr/local/bin/my-task-3.bin || exit 1
 ```

 You can still report intermediate progress with the Shell Plugin.
 It can accept JSON in the [standard output format](#json-output) if enabled, but there is also a shorthand.
-You can echo a single number on its own line, from 0 to 100, optionally with a `%` suffix, and that will be interpreted as the current progress.
+You can echo a single number on its own line, from 0 to 100, with a `%` suffix, and that will be interpreted as the current progress.
 Example:

 ```sh
 #!/bin/bash